By Lindsay A. J. Lafford, L.H.D,

 once in St. Thomas' Fifth Avenue, and once in the National Cathedral in Washington, DC.

-One year, accepting an invitation to provide the Easter Dawn music for New York's Metropolitan Federation of Churches,
+In 1955, accepting an invitation to provide the Easter Dawn music for New York's Metropolitan Federation of Churches,

 the gigantic Easter set behind us, 7,000 eager faces in front of us, and a million listening ears